A Homeowners Guide to Fire Safety

 These Three Words Can Help Protect Your Family During a Fire

 Tragically, each year thousands of people around the nation are impacted and injured in house fires.
-On average, U.S. fire departments respond to one home fire every 88 seconds, and seven people die in the United States per day from home fires.
+On average, U.S. fire departments respond to a fire every 23 seconds, and seven people die in the United States per day from home fires.
 Fire safety starts with the 3 Ps: Prevention, Plan and Practice – which are especially important for families with kids.

 In the event that a fire breaks out in your home, you may have as little as two minutes to escape once the smoke alarm sounds.
 Here are some important facts you need to know that could potentially save your life:

 - Fire is fast.
 In less than 30 seconds a small flame can turn into a major fire.
 It only takes a few minutes for thick black smoke to fill your home.
 On average, you have two minutes to escape.

 - Smoke is thick and dark.
 In a fire, smoke is so thick and dark you may hardly see the flames.
 The thick smoke can be disorienting even in your own bedroom.
 Practice feeling your way out of the house with your eyes closed to ensure you are prepared.

 - The smell of smoke won’t wake you.
 Contrary to popular belief, the smell of smoke will not wake you up.
 In fact, the poisonous gases will put you in a deeper sleep, making smoke detectors all the more vital.